wg-lux/endo-api/README.md

 ### Best Practices
 - All secret files are in `.gitignore` (`.env`, `.secrets`, `conf/`)
-- Use `manage setup` to generate defaults
+- Use `manage setup` to generate defaults (see Environment Setup section)
 - Override defaults with environment variables in production
 - Never hardcode secrets in `app_config.nix` or other Nix files